JackAdams/meteor-editable-text/README.md

 There are a number of parameters you can pass to the widget that affect its behaviour:

-`removeEmpty=true` will remove the whole document from the database if the field is set to `''`

 `acceptEmpty=true` will accept a value of `''` for the field (by default, the widget won't make an update if an empty input value is entered)

+`removeEmpty=true` will remove the whole document from the database if the field value is set to `''`

 `textarea=true` will make the widget input field a textarea element (by default, it's an `<input type="text" />`)

-`wysiwyg=true` will make the widget a wysiwyg editor -- completely uncustomizable - what you see is what you get! :-)
+`wysiwyg=true` will make the widget a wysiwyg editor (which is completely _un_customizable -- what you see is what you get! :-))

 `autoInsert=true` will let you supply a data context without an `_id` field and the widget will create a document using all the fields of the data context